How to reset WordPress to its default settings

 If you enjoyed reading this article on how to reset WordPress, you should check out this one about how to add JavaScript to WordPress.

-We also wrote about a few related subjects like how to change WordPress URL, how to embed video in WordPress, how to edit HTML in WordPress, how to duplicate a page in WordPress, how to edit WordPress user roles and how to add WordPress featured image.
+We also wrote about a few related subjects like how to change the WordPress URL, how to embed video in WordPress, how to edit HTML in WordPress, how to duplicate a page in WordPress, how to edit WordPress user roles, and how to add WordPress featured image.

 [activecampaign form=6]